Jack23162329/ChessGame_Auto/README.md

 ## Project Structure
-After installation, we need to replace chess_model_server.py from Ubuntu to your Aconda env (chess-alpha-zero), then we'll have Project structure as shown below.
+After installation, we need to replace chess_model_server.py from Ubuntu to your Aconda env (chess-alpha-zero), then we'll have `Project Structure` as shown below.

 Ubuntu
 ```bash